 \section{General features of the model}

-DEXs operate with liquidity pooling, where available reserves are aggregated in a common pool, and algorithmic rules, hardcoded in smart contracts running on the blockchain, determine execution prices for liquidity takers (LTs) and revenue for liquidity providers (LPs).
+We consider a decentralised exchange (DEX) that operates as a liquidity pool on a blockchain: a liquidity provider (LP) deposits reserves into a liquidity pool, and execution prices for liquidity takers (LTs) are determined algorithmically as a function of these reserves according to a pricing rule.
+The pricing rule maps reserves into execution prices.
+Therefore, it governs both trading costs for LTs and risks and returns for LPs.
 This section describes the mechanics of price and liquidity in DEXs, and introduces the general features of our model.

+The mathematical foundations of DEXs have been extensively studied in the literature.
+We refer for instance to \cite{bichuch2025axioms}, and references therein, who provide a general axiomatic framework for DEXs and formalise their properties.
+Rather than revisiting these fundamental results, we introduce below the specific notation and assumptions required for our model to characterise equilibrium market outcomes in DEXs in a tractable manner.

 Consider a DEX for a pair of assets $\{X, Y\}$, where $X$ is a reference asset used by agents to value their wealth, and $Y$ is a risky asset.